Soraya Bahgat

-Soraya Bahgat is a Finnish-Egyptian social entrepreneur and women’s rights advocate active in Egypt.
+Soraya Bahgat (born 1983) is a Finnish-Egyptian social entrepreneur, gender equality activist and women's rights advocate.
+Primarily active in Egypt, she spent part of her childhood in Finland and now lives between Egypt and Finland.

-In 2012, she founded Tahrir Bodyguard, a movement comprising uniformed volunteers to protect women from the mob sexual assaults in Tahrir Square.
+While working as Head of HR in 2012, she founded Tahrir Bodyguard, a grass-roots movement of uniformed volunteers, to protect women from mob sexual assaults in Tahrir Square in the wake of Egypt's 2011 revolution.
+The movement successfully intervened to rescue over 100 women and girls and, and offered free self-defense classes for women at several locations in Cairo.

-Early life

-Bahgat was born in Finland to Egyptian parents.
-Her family moved to Egypt when she was seven years old.
+She often speaks and comments on women's issues at events and in the media.
+In 2019, the Finnish Government granted her the Hän Honor for her work combatting gender-based violence and promoting gender equality.

 Tahrir Bodyguard

-While at the office and on the way to Tahrir Square to join mass protests, Soraya Bahgat decided to launch Tahrir Bodyguard following a panic attack over safety concerns amidst the ongoing mob sexual assaults.
+Soraya Bahgat decided to launch Tahrir Bodyguard following a panic attack that she experienced after hearing about the brutal mob sexual assaults in Tahrir Square.
 Recognizing the power of Twitter, she immediately took to the site to start an account and started tweeting safety tips and calls for volunteers.
-In an interview with The Atlantic she stated that she was overwhelmed by the account’s immediate reach, with over 600 followers during the first 2 hours.

-She recruited a core group of trusted individuals to help her build the movement’s foundations and recruit the volunteers.
 She started by purchasing 200 uniforms comprising construction helmets and neon vests and soon enough the group managed to recruit the needed volunteers.
 The volunteers' uniforms comprising construction helmets and neon vests were intended to protect the volunteers and make them easily visible at night.

-Tahir Bodyguard operated in two ways.
-First, the group proactively patrolled Tahrir Square and its surroundings to protect the women and identify areas where assaults could occur.
-Second, the group engaged with the mobs to free women being assaulted and take them to ambulances stationed outside the square.
+The group stated that it patrolled Tahrir Square and its surroundings and tried to free women being assaulted and take them to ambulances stationed outside the square.

 At the beginning, she was anonymous and gave an interview to Gawker in December 2012 using a pseudonym.
 In February 2013, her name and occupation were revealed in a profile by the Associated Press.

 During down times where there was no activity in Tahrir Square, the group offered free self-defense classes for women to empower them to own the streets.

 Women’s Advocacy and Community Engagement

 She is a member of the Strategic Advisory Group of The Girl Generation, the Africa-led movement to end female genital mutilation in one generation.

-Italian-Egyptian model, actress and philanthropist Elisa Sednaoui has named her as a friend and collaborator on her foundation’s website.
-In 2014, Soraya became one of the nonprofit organization’s trustees promoting creative learning through special after-school programs for disadvantaged youngsters in Egypt and other countries.
+Italian-Egyptian model, actress and philanthropist Elisa Sednaoui has named her as a friend and collaborator on her foundation's website.
+In 2014, Soraya became one of the nonprofit organization's trustees promoting creative learning through special after-school programs for disadvantaged youngsters in Egypt and other countries.

 Between 2008 and 2012, she served on the board of the Gezira Youth Center.